06 Safeguarding children, young people and vulnerable adults policy

 - When responding to a disclosure from a child, the aim is to get just enough information to take appropriate action.

-- The educator listens carefully and calmly, allowing the child time to express what they want to say.
+calmly, allowing the child time to express what they want to say.

 - Staff do not attempt to question the child but if they are not sure what the child said, or what they meant, they may prompt the